mariadb-corporation/MaxScale-Documentation/Filters/Database-Firewall-Filter.md

 the name of the rule.
 After that one of the mandatory action tokens, `deny` or `allow`, is required to mark the start of the actual rule definition.
-Both `deny` and `allow` function in the same way and the actual behavior of the filter is determined by the `action` parameter.
+Both `deny` and `allow` function in the same way and the actual behavior of the filter is determined by the `action` parameter in the filter section.

 ### Mandatory rule parameters